LinxiFan/CVersion/README.md

 The method is explained [here](http://kristerw.blogspot.com/2016/07/code-behaving-differently-in-c90-c99.html).

 The hack works by exploiting subtle backward incompatibilities in different versions of C and C++.
+It does *NOT* depend on any compiler-defined macros (e.g. `__cplusplus`).

 ## Run